nearform/nscale-workshop/ex3.md

 ----------------
 Let's go ahead and build the containers ready for deployment:

+  nsd container builadll sudc

+Alternatively, you can build all the containers by themselves:

 	nsd container build sudc hist
 	nsd container build sudc real
 	nsd container build sudc doc